-Mr Brownstein's significant representations include: Hewlett Packard in its separation into two new publicly traded Fortune 50 companies; Perrigo in its defense against a takeover bid by Mylan; Samsung C&T in its merger with Cheil Industries and its response to an activist campaign by Elliott Management; Johnson Controls in its merger with Tyco and the separation of its automotive business; Sotheby's in responding to an activist campaign by Third Point; Walgreen Co. in its entry into a long-term partnership with Alliance Boots and AmerisourceBergen, its acquisition of a 45% stake in Alliance Boots GmbH and its later acquisition of the remaining 55%, for an aggregate value of approximately $27 billion; ConocoPhillips in its $33 billion spin-off of its downstream businesses as Phillips 66 and in its $35.6 billion acquisition of Burlington Resources, as well as Phillips Petroleum in its $35 billion combination with Conoco; Forest Laboratories in successive proxy contests with Carl Icahn and in its $25 billion merger with Actavis; Genzyme in its $20 billion sale to Sanofi-Aventis; Novartis in its $49.7 billion multistep acquisition of Alcon; Schering-Plough in its $41 billion combination with Merck and its $14 billion acquisition of Organon; and BEA Systems in responding to an activist campaign by Carl Icahn and in its merger with Oracle.
+Mr Brownstein's significant representations include: Allergan in its $83 billion acquisition by AbbVie; Hewlett Packard in its separation into two new publicly traded Fortune 50 companies; Hewlett Packard Enterprise in its $1.3 billion acquisition of Cray, a $2.6 billion Reverse Morris Trust transaction with Micro Focus International, and its $1 billion acquisition of Nimble Storage; Regeneron Pharmaceuticals in the $11.6 billion secondary offering and repurchase of its shares held by Sanofi; Perrigo in its defense against a takeover bid by Mylan; Johnson Controls in its $16.3 billion merger with Tyco and the separation of its automotive business; Valspar in its $11.3 billion acquisition by Sherwin-Williams; Univar in its $2 billion acquisition of Nexeo Solutions, and in the $640 million sale of Nexeo Plastics to One Rock Capital Partners; Walgreen Co. in its two-step acquisition of Alliance Boots GmbH for an aggregate value of approximately $27 billion; ServiceMaster in connection with the spin-off of frontdoor, inc.; ConocoPhillips in its $33 billion spin-off of its downstream businesses as Phillips 66 and in its $35.6 billion acquisition of Burlington Resources, as well as Phillips Petroleum in its $35 billion combination with Conoco; Forest Laboratories in successive proxy contests with Carl Icahn and in its $25 billion merger with Actavis; Genzyme in its $20 billion sale to Sanofi-Aventis; Novartis in its $49.7 billion multistep acquisition of Alcon; and Schering-Plough in its $41 billion combination with Merck.

 Mr Brownstein is a 1979 honors graduate of Harvard Law School where he was an articles editor of the Harvard Law Review.
 He holds an MBA degree (1976) from the Wharton School of the University of Pennsylvania and also has undergraduate degrees in English and Economics (1975) from the University of Pennsylvania, where he was elected to Phi Beta Kappa.
 Following law school, Mr Brownstein clerked for the Honorable Leonard I. Garth of the US Court of Appeals for the Third Circuit.